kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Run backwards to bring Mandalore/Disciple into the fight.
 - You'll ideally want them to agro on Disciple/Mandalore.
 Mandalore can deal some nice chip damage on the Triple Sith, provided he is attacking them.
 - Use Improved Flurry to defeat them.
-- Remember to heal VIsas during this.
+- Remember to heal Visas during this.
 The Triple sith deal massive damage to Visas, so healing her is critical.
 - If needed, you can run backwards towards the pool so they can hit you one at a time.

 - Afterwards, loot the Sith for the Power Gauntlets.
 Run to the sarcophagus to loot Freedon Nadd's Lightsaber.